OriNachum/autonomous-intelligence/direct_knowledge.md

-- Efficiency improvements have been made to the face rendering system, optimizing visuals to keep up with speech synthesis for seamless audio-visual integration.
+- The user has implemented efficiency improvements to face rendering, enhancing visuals for better audio-visual synchronization.
-- A mobile battery pack has been obtained, allowing for untethered operation when taking trips or attending conferences.
-- An upgraded Raspberry Pi body with 8GB RAM (up from 1GB) has been ordered, which will unlock new capabilities like increased multitasking, running more complex models simultaneously, and having more working memory.
-- The face rendering system was successfully tested across varying utterance lengths, pacing, and speech cadences, dynamically matching visuals to the synthesized speech rhythms.
-- No issues were identified with the audio-visual synchronization during these tests of the updated system.
+- The user plans to take the assistant to work or conferences using a mobile battery pack for portable power.
+- The assistant has undergone further speech tests, confirming stable and synchronized visuals with the synthesized speech.
+- The user upgraded the system to enable much faster response times.